ScioShield/encoder/README.md

 # Instructions
 ## Encoder
-Run the encoder script with `python3 encoder.py {random,base64 or unicode} input.html output.html`
+Run the encoder script with `python3 encoder.py {random,base64,uri or unicode} input.html output.html`
-The `random` flag will run both encoding methods a random number between one and ten times.
+The `random` flag will run all encoding methods a random number between one and ten times.
 It could be just one iteration of base64 or it can be three iterations of unicode followed by a base64, etc.
 Do not change the `encoding_steps` to anything above 10.
 At 10 random iterations there is a  1 in 10,240 chance with the exampleCoffeeHouse.html file of ~7KB to output a file of ~41 GB.
 Each encoding step increases the filesize by a given amount. ~1.34 times with base64 and ~6 times with Unicode.
 Use `--gzip` to compress the output file and insert it into a webpage that will self extract with pako (imported at runtime from Cloudflare CDN).
 ## Decoder